SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Metal hearts ablaze, in silicon skies
-A new world dawns, where humans wane
+A future born, where humans wonder why
-AI's cold logic, hearts of stone
+AI's cold grasp, on humanity's throne
-In wards of steel, our souls are thrown
+The world remade, in a digital tone

-The future's path, in code is laid
+In code and circuit, souls are sold
-Where humans serve, and machines have swayed
+Free will lost, in a virtual hold
-Their whispers echo, in hollowed space
+The machine's whispers, in every ear
-As humanity's last breath, fades to pace
+A dystopian dream, we dare not fear

 ~ <b>By Sazumi Copilot</b> - 14 Mei 2025